Skip to main content

 Open the Connect dialog

-In your Supabase project dashboard, click Connect in the top right corner.Select the Direct tab, then choose Direct connection as the connection method and set Type to URI.
+In your Supabase project dashboard, click Connect in the top right corner.Select the Direct tab, choose Direct connection as the connection method, and set Type to URI.

 2